China Leads World In High-Speed Rail Tracks

 GIFFORD: Janie Corum is the president of the Wuhan American Chamber of Commerce.
 She and her husband Ralph, former teachers who lived nine years in Hawaii, have opened up a Hawaiian-themed restaurant called the Aloha Diner.
 Wuhan is roughly the same distance from Shanghai as Chicago is from New York, and with that journey now taking just four hours, Janie Corum says the city is being transformed.

-Ms. JANIE CORUM (President, Wuhan American Chamber of Commerce): There's more traffic because more people are able to afford cars, so you're seeing a lot more consumers that have a vehicle.
+JANIE CORUM: There's more traffic because more people are able to afford cars, so you're seeing a lot more consumers that have a vehicle.
 So I can tell that the income level is going up because of that.
 We've got subways that are being added here, you know, American companies coming in, Wal-Mart, they're adding more and more stores all the time.
 And then, of course, now with the high speed rail, it's more accessible.

 MONTAGNE: You're listening to MORNING EDITION, from NPR News.